domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 }

 ```
-This program cover's everything from host to device.
-Let's break it down to the essential build blocks of a SYCL application:
+Let's break it down to the basic build blocks of a SYCL application:
 * **Header Files Inclusion**
 ```C++
 #include <CL/sycl.hpp>

 using namespace cl::sycl;
 ```
-SYCL applications must include `CL/sycl.hpp` which contains APIs for SYCL runtime types like queue,
-buffer, device, etc. They all live under `cl::sycl` namespace.
+SYCL applications must include `CL/sycl.hpp` which contains APIs for SYCL runtime types like queue, buffer, device, etc. They all live under `cl::sycl` namespace.
 For the simplicity of this example, we put `using namespace` command at the beginning of the file.

 * **Select Device**
 ```C++
 default_selector device_selector;
 ```
-This is the place where you want specfy which device (CPU, GPU, FPGA, etc) SYCL kernel execute on.
+This is how you specfy device (CPU, GPU, FPGA, etc) to execute on.
 SYCL provde a `default_selector` that will select a existing device in the system.
 SYCL also provide `cpu_selector`, `gpu_selector` and allow you to customize your selector.
-In this example, we will use whatever system gives us.
+In this example, we will `default_selector` which use the device runtime pick for us.

 * **Setup Buffers between host and device**
 ```C++